geoffrich/geoffrich.net/src/posts/page-transitions-1.md

 Now we have this slick transition and we had to write very little code &mdash; the browser does the heavy lifting!

-You can reduce some of the duplication by adding a rule to the global styles targetting elements that set the `--tag` variable.
+You can reduce some of the duplication by adding a rule to the global styles that targets elements with the `--tag` variable set.
 In your `app.css`, write the following:

 ```css
 /* Whenever the style attribute includes "--tag" */